prateekgurnani10/js-practice/README.md

 # js-practice

-Some Javascript practttice and exercises
+Some Javascript practice and exercises